rpajanssen/api-test-examples/README.md

 # What?

-This example project will help you write integration tests for your REST resources.
+This example project will help you write (or generate) integration tests for your REST resources.

 The sub projects demonstrate REST API testing:
-* JAX-RS with JerseyTest
+* a JAX-RS application with JerseyTest
-* JAX-RS with RestEasy
+* a JAX-RS application with RestEasy
-* JAX-RS with SpringCloudContract
+* a JAX-RS application with SpringCloudContract
+* a MicroProfile JAX-RS application with KumuluzEE and RestAssured
 * SpringBoot with RestAssured
   * and with SpringBoot with MockMVC
   * and with SpringBoot with RestAssuredMockMVC